Hosting and bandwidth provided by WebCentrix.net.

 • High-quality pre-installed applications, including a web browser, e-mail client, and integrated Google Maps, as well as support for thousands of other applications designed for the iPad (as well as the vast majority of applications designed for the iPhone and iPod touch).

-• Entirely usable onscreen keyboard and support for an external keyboard and iWork applications (at additional cost) makes it possible to use the iPad for "real" work.
+• Usable onscreen keyboard and support for an external keyboard and iWork applications (at additional cost) makes it possible to use the iPad for some "real" work.

 • Inexpensive compared to notebook computers, cheaper than the "thin and light" MacBook Air.